JoacimWall/Visual-studio-multilingual-extension/README.md

 If you also want to handle the status for the texts in the master resx file then sett this to true.
 This will add Comment node to master Resx file on sync and also export the master Resx on export.

+#### AndroidResourcesOutPutFolder
+If you want to convert your resx files to Native android translation files, you specify here where you want them to be saved. default is that they are saved in a directory under the same as the master resx file.

+#### IosResourcesOutPutFolder
+If you want to convert your resx files to Native Ios translation files, you specify here where you want them to be saved. default is that they are saved in a directory under the same as the master resx file.

  ### Synchronization of Resx or Resw files
  There are two ways to sync the language files.